vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

 ## Purpose

 The sample shows the migration of convolutionSeperable from CUDA to SYCL using SYCLomatic tool and optimizing the migrated sycl code further to acheive good results.

-We use Intel open-sources SYCLomatic migration tool which assists developers in porting CUDA code automatically to SYCL code.
+>**Note**: We use Intel® open-sources SYCLomatic migration tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
+Users can also use Intel® DPC++ Compatibility Tool which comes along with the Intel® oneAPI Base Toolkit.

 This sample contains two versions in the following folders:

 | Folder Name                   | Description
 |:---                           |:---
-| `dpct_output`              | Contains output of Intel® SYCLomatic Compatibility Tool which is fully migrated version of CUDA code.
+| `01_dpct_output`              | Contains output of Intel® SYCLomatic Compatibility Tool which is fully migrated version of CUDA code.
-| `sycl_migrated_optimized`            | Contains the optimized sycl code
+| `02_sycl_migrated_optimized`            | Contains the optimized sycl code

+## Workflow For CUDA to SYCL migration

+Refer [Workflow](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html#gs.s2njvh) for details.

 ## CUDA source code evaluation

 A Separable Convolution is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
 This sample implements a separable convolution filter of a 2D image with an arbitrary kernel.
 There are two functions in the code named convolutionRowsGPU and convolutionColumnsGPU in which the kernel functions (convolutionRowsKernel & convolutionColumnsKernel) are called where the loading of the input data and computations are performed.
 We validate the results with reference CPU separable convolution implementation by calculating the relative L2 norm.

-## Workflow For CUDA to SYCL migration

-Refer [Workflow](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html#gs.s2njvh) for details.
+This sample is migrated from NVIDIA CUDA sample.
+See the sample [convolutionSeparable](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/convolutionSeparable) in the NVIDIA/cuda-samples GitHub.

 ## Prerequisites